nijhumasraf/Pandas-for-Data-Science/README.md

-# Pandas-for-Data-Science
+# My Project

+This repository contains code that I developed by following [this YouTube tutorial](https://www.youtube.com/watch?v=tRKeLrwfUgU&list=PLiYA-WK0nlBDqsaP_FywabyELBb286vwA).

+---

+## Copyright

-Code implementation based on [this YouTube tutorial](https://www.youtube.com/watch?v=tRKeLrwfUgU&amp;list=PLiYA-WK0nlBDqsaP_FywabyELBb286vwA).  © 2025 Mohammad Islam.
+© 2025 Mohammad Islam.
 All rights reserved.
+Unauthorized copying or reproduction of this code is prohibited.